Felino CB7: Design

 The exterior is a long nose kind of layout, with a design that slightly resembles that of lightweight track cars.
 The car has the inclusion of LED lighting.
 The car's carbon fiber diffuser gives the car more aggression.
 The interior design shows the lightweight track design much more boldly, with the inclusion of exposed carbon fiber and racing components.
 It still keeps a road car design with some leather installations.

 Media

 The cB7 has been featured in three games: Asphalt 8, Asphalt Nitro, Speed Racing Ultimate.

 cB7R

 It is a limited (10 units) version of cB7 designed for road use, with increased engine powers to 525 hp and 486 lbft for 6.2L V8 engine, or 700 hp and 580 lbft for 7.0L engine version.

 The vehicle was unveiled in 2020 Canadian International AutoShow.

 cB7+

-It was planned to be the last model of the cB7 series, to be unveiled in 2020 following cB7R premiere.
+Claimed to be lighter and more powerful, the cB7+ was set to be unveiled in 2021 and produced in limited numbers.